The Kalkaska Strong Project

 - Youth leadership council: Assisting self-directed young people to speak up, stand up, get involved and do good in their community.

-The Kalkaska Strong is a two-year project to strengthen community.
+The Kalkaska Strong is a two-year project to strengthen the community.
 Together, we can empower kids to get off the couch, off their screens, and outside.
 The project will help build a stronger, better connected and more walk/bike-friendly Kalkaska.

 - Kalkaska Public Schools